mrplcardoso/superhot-like-pc-vr/README.md

 # SuperHot-Like (PC & VR)
-This game was made for a game development course game jam (2021).
+This game was made for a game jam (in 2021) of a game development course.

 Release: (link under construction)